4l0n3r/short-tech-notes/infra/Datadog.md

 ---

-## Doubts
+# Doubts

 1. Haven't we enabled tracing for AppMesh?
-2. Where are we creating alerts and dashboards?
-   _Got the answer!_
+2. Where are we creating alerts and dashboards? _Got the answer!_
 3. What are all RUM tools we installed?
 And how?
 4. How is Datadog getting AWS data?
 How is it authenticated and authorized?
-5. What is a webhook exactly?
+5. What is a webhook exactly ?
+How we got the webhook url ?